himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 <div class="caption">Small tmux demonstration</div>

 When working on a project, I like to use tmux to maintain all of the terminal windows related to it.
-This keeps everything together, and allows me to even detach the session, switch to another computer, ssh into the previous computer, and re-attach my working tmux session.
+This keeps everything together, and even allows me to detach the session, switch to another computer, ssh into the previous computer, and re-attach my working tmux session.
 Paired with the fact that I've started using VIM again, it works seamlessly.
-Scripting the initialization makes getting to work even smoother.
+Scripting the initialization makes getting started even smoother.

 ### Automating tmux initialization for working on my website
 #### New Script